drabo/minikube/README.md

 Ctrl+C
 ```

-Tiller started the server on localhost.
-You may cancel it.

 #### 5. Create the Kubernetes cluster with Minikube ####

 The local cluster may be created with the same command that will later start it: